Repeating successful direct mail campaigns is never a problem, just as long as you transform and tweak slightly beforehand.

 Multi-channel marketing campaigns are very effective.

-For example, backing up a TV ad with a direct mail piece, which is a common example of an effective campaign usually driven by charities for themed campaigns.
+For example, backing up a TV ad with a direct mail piece is a common example of an effective campaign usually driven by charities for themed campaigns.